MenacingManatee/scripts/README.md

-**Description of script functions** touchAssignment requests user input to 1: Choose a template for the desired file and 2.
-Set the name of the file
+#Description of script functions

+**Script name:**
+touchAssignment

+**Description**
+Uses various blank templates to create a file.
+Current options: Bash, C, HTML, and empty.

+**Arguments**
+Accepts no arguments.
+Prompts stdin for template type initially, then for filename for each file thereafter.